F5Networks/f5-ci-docs/docs/kubernetes/index.rst

 Cluster Network
 ```````````````

-The basic assumption of the Kubernetes `Cluster Network`_ is that pods can communicate with other pods, regardless of what host they're on.
+The basic assumption of the Kubernetes `Cluster Network`_ is that Pods can communicate with other Pods, regardless of what host they're on.
 You have a few different options when connecting your BIG-IP device (platform or Virtual Edition) to a Kubernetes cluster network and the |kctlr|.
 How (or whether) you choose to integrate your BIG-IP device into the cluster network -- and the framework you use -- impacts how the BIG-IP system forwards traffic to your Kubernetes Services.